 Phylum: Magnoliophyta - Class: Equisetopsida - Order: Malpighiales - Family: Euphorbiaceae

 This perennial plant is common and widespread in woodlands in southern England and Wales but much less so in Scotland and Ireland.
 It spreads at a considerable pace and, as a result, often crowds-out other (more attractive) woodland species.
-This plant is also present throughout much of northern and central Europe including Slovenia.
+This plant is also present throughout much of northern and central Europe including France and Slovenia.

 Annual mercury is a weed that grows among crops in fields; it is very similar in appearance but it is not a perennial plant.